MatSim91/Milestone-Project-2-Memory-Game/README.md

 2. While trying to load the Font Awesome Icons there was an error and the Icons were not appearing.
 I was using a CDN as a source to load the Icons.
     2.1 Fix: I was able to fix this by creating an account with Font Awesome and adding the script source references that they have reccomended.

+3. While running the JavaScript code through a validator it showed that a few semicolons were missing.
+    3.1 Fix: Added semicolons to the missing lines.

 # Deployment

 - For this project, I have used the cloud-based IDE [Gitpod](https://gitpod.io/) and [GitHub](http://github.com/) as a free git repository hosting.